 External Research Grants

-Please note that a personal grant search is a formal request for assistance in locating grant opportunities for a specific research project, not for general tuition expenses.
-Similarly, research grant funds obtained to support research activities cannot be used for tuition remission.
+Please note that most external research grant funds obtained to support research activities cannot be used for tuition remission.